OfficeDev/office-js-docs-pr/docs/develop/office-javascript-api-object-model.md

 [!include[information about the common API](../includes/alert-common-api-info.md)]

-Office JavaScript add-ins give access to the host's underlying functionality.
+Office JavaScript add-ins give access to the Office client application's underlying functionality.
 Most of this access goes through a few important objects.
 The [Context](#context-object) object gives access to the runtime environment after initialization.
 The [Document](#document-object) object gives the user control over an Excel, PowerPoint, or Word document.
 The [Mailbox](#mailbox-object) object gives an Outlook add-in access to messages and user profiles.
 Understanding the relationships between these high-level objects is the foundation of a JavaScript add-in.

 ## Context object